-In Years 1 - 6 English lessons take place 5 times per week and are taught to the whole class by the class teacher.
+In Years 2 - 6 (ideally, however there may be some Year 2 children still accessing the phonics programme) English lessons take place 5 times per week and are taught to the whole class by the class teacher.
 They are effectively differentiated to ensure that every child can access the learning intention and high expectations are had for all pupils.
 These lessons cover knowledge and skills in reading, writing, spelling and grammar and discussion.

-Phonics .
+Phonics